 Encourage Girl Scouts to set their sights on the Gold Award!
 Ask them to imagine all they can do by continuing to make positive, sustainable change in their community and the world.

 Girl Scouts Gold Award:

-- Eligibility: Senior or Ambassador Girl Scouts (grades 9-12) - Prerequisites: Complete the Silver Award, a Senior/Ambassador Leadership Award, or a Senior/ Ambassador Journey
+- Eligibility: Senior or Ambassador Girl Scouts (grades 9-12) - Prerequisites: Complete a Senior or Ambassador Journey, including the Journey's Take Action Project

-Learn more at girlscouts.org/gold
+Learn more at girlscouts.org/gold.